Understanding Continuous Service: Do 240 Days Include Weekends and Holidays for Gratuity?

 subbaraodva

-As per your reply, if any employee works for 8 months in 5 year then he is eligible for gratuity. right
+Dear Akil Ji, as per your reply, if any employee works for 8 months in 5 years, then he is eligible for gratuity, right?

 KK!HR

-Yes, As per PGA, it is continuous 5 years service that renders eligibility and it is further clarified that 240 days service in a period of 12 months entitles one to gratuity for that year.
-So read together that supposition of 4 years and 8 months continuous service suffices for eligibility for gratuity.
-There is supporting judgement of Tamil Nadu and Kerala High Courts in the matter.
+Yes, as per the Payment of Gratuity Act (PGA), continuous service of 5 years renders eligibility for gratuity.
+It is further clarified that 240 days of service in a period of 12 months entitles one to gratuity for that year.
+Therefore, when read together, the supposition of 4 years and 8 months of continuous service suffices for eligibility for gratuity.
+There are supporting judgments from the High Courts of Tamil Nadu and Kerala on this matter.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute